ncharest/ncharest/README.md

 - 👋 Hi, I’m @ncharest
-- 👀 I’m interested in novel methods of modeling or representing data
+- 👀 I’m interested in novel methods of modeling or representing data in a general or abstract sense (though I make money by doing it in the applied sense :P)
 - 🌱 I’m currently learning text simplification with NLP-based methods & innovative ways of quantifying and modeling complexity in genotype-phenotype mappings
 - 💞️ I’m looking to collaborate on any of the above or anyone with interest in modeling financial data (particularly if you have access to high frequency data!)
 - 📫 How to reach me: send an email to natemcharest@gmail.com